ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   Check the `Lock node width and height` box
 -   Click the left-most box by the `Size` panel and change the default node size to 20.0
 -   Click the blank box immediately to the right of the box you clicked to change the default size, change the `Column` field to `RPKM` and the `Mapping Type` field to `Continuous Mapping`
--   Click the left-most box by the `Image/Chart 1` panel, switch to the `Charts` tab, Click the doughnut ring icon, and press the `>>` "add all" button between the two column fields before clicking apply
+-   Click the left-most box by the `Image/Chart 1` panel, switch to the `Charts` tab, Click the doughnut ring icon, and press the `>>` "add all" button between the two column fields before clicking apply (make sure to remove overall RPKM from the fields that are added to the doughnut ring)
+-   If you do not see the `Image/Chart 1` panel, select `Properties` -> `Paint` -> `Custom Paint 1` -> `Image/Chart 1` from the to left corner of the control panel
 -   To improve the visualization you can modify colour properties under `Image/Chart 1` -> `Charts` -> `Options`, or modify other properties such as Label Font Size, Label Position, Fill Color, Node location, and edge properties

 **Notes**: